Female sexual anatomy

-The female reproductive system is made up of the organs that allow a woman to:
+This reproductive/sexual system is made up of the organs that allow a person to:

 - have and enjoy sexual intercourse